 Management of pollen allergies begins by first determining if the problem causing symptoms is indeed an allergy.
 Other medical conditions can produce symptoms similar to those caused by allergies, and management strategies targeted towards treating allergies may be ineffective for treating these other conditions.
-Determining whether allergies are playing a role in producing symptoms is best accomplished by visiting an allergist who is certified by the American Board of Allergy and Immunology (certification verification available here).
-These physicians have completed accredited fellowships in Allergy and Immunology and meet the certification requirements of the ABAI.
+Determining whether allergies are playing a role in producing symptoms is best accomplished by visiting an allergist who is certified by the American Board of Allergy and Asthma (certification verification available here).
+These physicians have completed accredited fellowships in Allergy and Asthma and meet the certification requirements of the ABAI.

 Once a pollen allergy has been identified, a helpful management plan can be put in place.
 Components of effective plans include decreasing pollen exposure, using appropriate medications to manage allergy symptoms if complete avoidance is not feasible and even decreasing the allergy through a process called immunotherapy or allergen desensitization.
 This last option is useful when the allergen is not avoidable, medications are not adequately effective or cause side effects, or if there is a desire to reduce medication requirements.